What is opioid addiction

 A pledge to stay clean: This is the basic starting point for any rehabilitation program.
 Addicts must consciously have the desire to finally stay clean.
-This is mandatory, because if addicts don’t have a strong will to change, they won’t change.
-Breaking away from addiction problem can be a monumental task, so it is important that addicts need to have more involvement in the program.
+This is mandatory because if addicts don’t have a strong will to change, they won’t change.
+Breaking away from an addiction problem can be a monumental task, so it is important that addicts need to have more involvement in the program.

 Inpatient treatment: This takes places in the hospital or treatment facility and involves a supervised detoxification process by a qualified medical team.
-Traditionally, this lasts for about one month, but latest advances in treatment methods may allow for shorter stays, but still depending on the severity of the case.
+Traditionally, this lasts for about one month, but the latest advances in treatment methods may allow for shorter stays, but still depending on the severity of the case.
 People who need to undergo inpatient treatments usually have freebased opioids, have psychiatric issues, failed at previous outpatient treatment and are using other illegal substances.

 Contingency management: This method is based on rewarding people who failed the drug screening test, by offering prizes if they are able to stop the use of illegal drugs.
 Tangible prizes like cash and vouchers could actually further motivate some people to stop using illegal drugs and opioids.
 The value of the rewards can be small at first, but they could increase over time.
-This method is a complementary component that can improve attendance to treatment programs.
+This method is a complementary component that can improve attendance in treatment programs.

 Ultra-rapid detoxification: In general, detox isn’t a complete treatment, but ultra-rapid detoxification could be quite successful in many cases.
-Patients are given opioid antagonist, such as Naltrexone and general anaesthetic sedation.
+Patients are given opioid antagonists, such as Naltrexone and general anaesthetic sedation.
 This could help in speeding up withdrawal symptoms and skip various side effects.

-If you enjoyed this article, please feel free to share it on your favorite social media sites.
+If you enjoyed this article, please feel free to share it on your favourite social media sites.